Active Substance: ceftaroline fosamil

 Patients with complicated skin and soft tissue infections should be treated for five to 14 days, whereas patients who have community-acquired pneumonia should be treated for five to seven days.
 In patients with moderately or severely reduced kidney function the doctor should reduce the dose.

 The medicine can only be obtained with a prescription.

 The active substance in Zinforo, ceftaroline fosamil, is a type of antibiotic called cephalosporin belonging to the group of ‘beta-lactams’.
 It works by interfering with the production of complex molecules called ‘peptidoglycans’, which are essential components of bacterial cell walls.
 It does so by binding and blocking some enzymes called penicillin-binding protein transpeptidases involved in the last steps of bacterial cell wall production.
 This causes weakness in the bacterial cell walls which then become prone to collapse, ultimately leading to the death of the bacteria.

-In experimental studies Zinforo was shown to have activity against certain bacteria against which other antibiotics belonging to the beta-lactam class do not work (meticillin-resistant Staphylococcus aureus (MRSA) and penicillin-non-susceptible Streptococcus pneumoniae (PNSP)).
+In experimental models Zinforo was shown to have activity against certain bacteria against which other antibiotics belonging to the beta-lactam class do not work (methicillin resistant Staphylococcus aureus (MRSA) and penicillin non-susceptible Streptococcus pneumoniae (PNSP)).
 The full list of bacteria against which Zinforo is active can be found in the summary of product characteristics (also part of the EPAR).

 What is the risk associated with Zinforo?

 The most common side effects with Zinforo (seen in more than 3% of patients) are diarrhoea, headache, nausea (feeling sick) and pruritus (itching), which were generally mild or moderate in severity.
 For the full list of all side effects reported with Zinforo, see the package leaflet.